LLNL/variorum/src/docs/sphinx/Overview.rst

 Variorum leverages hwloc for detecting hardware topology.
 When reading/writing a register on a particular hardware thread, hwloc can map that to the correct physical socket.

+jansson (Required)
+""""""""""""""""
+`jansson <https://digip.org/jansson/>`_ is an open-source C library for encoding, decoding and manipulating JSON data.

+Variorum leverages JANSSON to provide a JSON-based API that can retrieve power data for external tools/software.